-- We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with group and component management, industry research, review of minutes and RNSs, application of cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from taxation, the Companies Act 2006, the Listing Rules and the UK Corporate Governance Code. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to enquiries of management, review of minutes, review of legal / regulatory correspondence, review of legal fees etc. - We identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls.
-We assessed the susceptibility of the financial statements to material misstatement with respect to management override, including the possibility of occurrence of fraud.
-As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias such as impairment of investments in subsidiaries, impairment of goodwill, the valuation of IBNR and the valuation of deferred acquisition costs; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - We reviewed the audit file of PLAC's auditors, placing greater focus on the areas addressing fraud and non-compliance with laws and regulations locally as well as its compliance in the applicable UK laws and regulations.
-We reviewed the component auditor's audit procedures on the identified key audit matters, management override and its assessment of the entity's compliance with local laws and regulations via review discussions with management and review of the audit file.
+- We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
+These procedures included, but were not limited to enquiries of management, review of Board minutes, review of legal and regulatory correspondence and review of legal fees. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered the susceptibility of the financial statements to material misstatement with respect to management override, including the possibility of occurrence of fraud. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias such as impairment of investments in subsidiaries, impairment of goodwill or intangibles and the valuation of liabilities in insurance business; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - We reviewed the audit files of the component auditors, placing greater focus on the areas addressing fraud and non-compliance with laws and regulations locally as well as compliance with the applicable UK laws and regulations.
+We reviewed the component auditors' audit procedures on the identified key audit matters, management override and their assessment of each entities' compliance with local laws and regulations via review discussions with management and review of the audit file.